-As we can see from the laws of the Qin Dynasty (221BC-207BC), Han Dynasty (202BC-220AD), and Tang Dynasty (618AD-907AD), the fundamental principles of the slavery system remained unchanged and was even more comprehensive across the 800 years.
-Slaves were listed in the same category as castles, horses, houses, and farmland; they were considered as "objects" to be purchased, exchanged, sold, and offered as gifts.
+As we can see from the laws of the Qin Dynasty (221-207 BCE), Han Dynasty (202 BCE-220 CE), and Tang Dynasty (618 BCE-907 CE), the fundamental principles of the slavery system remained unchanged and was even more comprehensive across the 800 years.
+Slaves were listed in the same category as castles, horses, houses, and farmland; they were considered "objects" to be purchased, exchanged, sold, and offered as gifts.
 Slaves did not enjoy a status as "persons."
 Instead, they were the property of their masters for life.
 Their children inherited their enslaved status.
 Slaves did not have social or personal rights, were not allowed to enjoy personal freedom, could not marry a person of their own choice, and could be sold, exchanged, gambled, or offered as gifts or for the repayment of a debt.
 If a slave was beaten to death, the owner was not held legally responsible.
 During the Han Dynasties, the rise of merchants and super-rich families annexing large areas of land led to many bankrupt and homeless people.
 These placeless populations ended up as enslaved people through debt bondage.
 The population of slaves increased drastically in the 400 years of the Han Dynasties.
-In the Yuan Dynasty (1271-1368) and Ming Dynasty (1368-1644), the slave trade was even more prosperous, with numerous slaves from the southern and western regions of China, as well as tributary clans and neighboring states, such as Goryeo, Annam, Jurchen, Mongolia, Persia, Arab, India, and other areas.
-The slavery system in China lasted for thousands of years, until the beginning of Republican China in the early 20th century (Li 1986; Chen 1988; Chen 1998; Wen 2006) (Figure 3).
+In the Yuan Dynasty (1271-1368 CE) and Ming Dynasty (1368-1644 CE), the slave trade was even more prosperous, with numerous slaves from the southern and western regions of China, as well as tributary clans and neighboring states, such as Goryeo, Annam, Jurchen, Mongolia, Persia, Arab, India, and other areas.
+The slavery system in China lasted for thousands of years, until the beginning of Republican China in the early twentieth century (Chen 1988; Chen 1998; Li 1986; Wen 2006) (Figure 2.4).